 The Cree is mainly a grilse river and is heavily dependant on water levels.
 There are Sea trout available in the lower system around May time.
+I use mainly the NSAA stretch as it has access to both banks and a variety of different water flows.
 The river Minnoch runs into the Cree and is a stunningly beautiful stretch of water holding some good quality brown trout and decent salmon runs when the water is high enough.

 Buittle Loch Rainbow